 Tuscany's varied terrain and climate makes it an ideal destination for enjoying a variety of outdoor sports.
 Now let's get started with some further details to help you plan your time in Tuscany.

-National Parks in Tuscany
+The National Parks in Tuscany are a regional treasure

 Tuscany has many national, regional and local parks, nature reserves and protected areas.
 These are the main ones.